 Conventional wisdom says that virtual teams should be awkward and disconnected.
 Distance makes the team disengaged, right?

 Wrong.
-In reality, virtual teams are killing it every day and re-defining what a culture of connection looks like.
-In our experience, we’ve found that because of the increased focus on communication, collaboration, trust and accountability for virtual teams, often times their effectiveness and connection far exceeds teams who work in the same office.
+In reality, virtual teams are killing it every day and redefining what a culture of connection looks like.
+In our experience, we’ve found that because of the increased focus on communication, collaboration, trust and accountability for virtual teams, often times their effectiveness and connection far exceed teams who work in the same office.

 This level of production and camaraderie doesn’t happen by chance.
 If your virtual team is kicking figurative booty in the workplace, it is happening because you have a leader who sets clear expectations and communicates effectively, and team members who collaborate well, leverage technology and hold each other accountable.
 It should be celebrated and recognized when a virtual team functions like this:

 - You love to share the spotlight and see each other succeed.

 - You and your colleagues behave the same way – and say the same things – in team meetings, as you do in one-on-one conversations or chats.

 - If a line is ever crossed, that behavior is immediately shut down.

 - You don’t hesitate to pitch in to help out a colleague.

 - As a rule, everyone is deeply respectful of the cultural differences of teammates.